Christopher Valerio Returns To Diamond After Scary Injury

-Christopher Valerio, the 12-year-old Salty Dawgs baseball player who required 500 stitches after a collision with an outfield fence in March, played this weekend in his first game back from the injury.READ MORE: Fifteen Tornadoes In Two Days Hit Colorado
+Christopher Valerio, the 12-year-old Salty Dawgs baseball player who required 500 stitches after a collision with an outfield fence in March, played this weekend in his first game back from the injury.READ MORE: Jury Selection For STEM School Shooting Suspect Devon Erickson Begins Monday

 The Fort Collins left-hander took the ball to the mound and pitched an inning Saturday morning, striking out two batters and not allowing a hit.